jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 may have on affected individuals.

-Once the risk of harm has been thoroughly assessed, the Information Security Officer should identify and recommend appropriate mitigations to the DHS Chief Privacy Officer, in the case of a major privacy incident, or to his/her Component in the case of a minor privacy incident.
+Once the risk of harm has been thoroughly assessed, the Information Security Officer should identify and recommend appropriate mitigations to the Bixal Director of Technology, in the case of a major privacy incident, or to his/her Component in the case of a minor privacy incident.
 Mitigations may range from technical countermeasures, which must be coordinated through the Bixal SOC or responsible SOC, to non-technical activities, such as notification and/or credit